CommandersAct/integration-shopify/README.md

   ![TagCo_filename](/Screenshots/containers_file_name.png)
 ## Steps
 ### 1. Adding the settings panel.
 You need to navigate to Config/settings_schema.json and open it in the editor.
-To do that follow Themes -> Actions -> Edit code as shown below:
+To do that follow Online Store -> Themes -> Actions -> Edit code as shown below:

 ![Shopify_path_editcode](/Screenshots/Shopify_path_editcode.png)